Walt Disney PicturesThis is a featured page

 Walt Disney Pictures (2003)Walt Disney Pictures (trailer variant)Walt Disney Pictures (still version)

 Logo: On a black background, we see the orange text "WALT DiSNEY PICTURES" wiping in from left to right.
-Then we see an orange light shining on the logo, illuminating it with a trail effect that rises from the top of the letters "E" and "Y" in "DiSNEY", making its way around to reveal the castle in metallic orange.
+Then we see an orangelight/flareshining on the logo, illuminating it with a trail effect that rises from the top of the letters "E" and "Y" in "DiSNEY", making its way around to reveal the castle in metallic orange.
 The entire logo wipes away as soon as the light trail effect illuminates away.

 Variants: